illuminationZ/giiker-tic-tac-toe/README.md

 - **Dark/Light Theme**: Toggle between themes for comfortable gaming
 - **Offline-first Database**: SQLite for development, easily scalable to PostgreSQL

-## 🚀 What Makes This Special?
+### 🚀 What Makes This Special?

-Unlike traditional Tic-Tac-Toe where games often end in draws, **Infinite Mode** introduces strategic depth:
+Unlike traditional Tic-Tac-Toe, where games often end in draws, **Infinite Mode** introduces strategic depth:

 - **Limited Pieces**: Only 3 pieces per player on the board at any time
 - **Dynamic Board**: Oldest pieces disappear when you place your 4th piece